 Also in early January 2010, Venezuela announced an official rate devaluation of the Bolivar to an official rate of 4.30 Bolivars per U.S. dollar for non-essential items and 2.60 Bolivars per U.S. dollar for essential items.
 The Company's imports are expected to fall into both classifications.
-During fiscal year 2010, the Company plans to continue making applications with CADIVI in order to obtain U.S. dollar are could have a positive impact to the Company's consolidated net earnings.
+During fiscal year 2010, the Company plans to continue making applications with CADIVI in order to obtain U.S. dollars at the official foreign exchange rate from CADIVI.
+If the Company uses the unfavorable parallel market exchange rate for remeasurement purposes, U.S. dollars obtained from CADIVI at the official rate could have a positive impact to the Company's consolidated net earnings.
 The Company continues to assess and monitor the current economic and political environment in Venezuela.